Best Exercise Bikes in Canada – Reviews and Comparisons

 - A 22-inch HD touch and pivoting screen, Easy assembly, Very quiet, Automatic Incline and Decline, Fully adjustable, Good warranty

-- Except for the high price and relatively limited cycling application compatibility nothing to complain here
+- Except for an uncomfortable seat, and relatively limited cycling application compatibility nothing to complain here.

 Schwinn Airdyne AD7 Air Resistance Exercise Bike

-There’s no doubt about it that this is a commercially built air bike in Canada.
+There’s no doubt about it that Schwinn AD7 is one of the best air bikes in Canada.
 Weighing in at just under 115 pounds and supporting up to 350, this indoor exercise bike is a durable home workout bike for anyone looking to get a gym-like experience.
 Although, you should note that if you’ve never tried or owned an air bike before, these are the loudest of all stationary exercise bikes, so it might not be your best bet if you have neighbors to worry about.

 The Schwinn AD7 Airdyne exercise bike is built tough with its solid steel frame and aluminum seat post and it isn’t necessarily made for the faint of heart either, as it has moving handlebars so riders can get a full-body HIIT workout, unlike other bikes.
 You can choose between various HIIT interval programs and decrease or increase the resistance depending on how fast you pedal.
 The bike also enables users to pedal backward for more variation and resistance that engages other parts of the legs.

 When it comes to performance tracking, your time, distance, watts, pace, heart rate, speed, and calories burned are shown on the integrated display.
 The display allows you to connect with non-coded wireless heart monitor straps.